sunpy/ndcube/docs/contributing.rst

 At this point let's quickly talk about git remotes.
 Remotes are variables that point to URLs of GitHub repos.
-In this example, upstream is a remote pointing to the original online ndcube GitHub repo at https://github.com/sunpy/ndcube.
+In this example, upstream is a remote pointing to the original ndcube GitHub repo at https://github.com/sunpy/ndcube.
 To see what remotes you have attached to your local repo, and the URLs they point to, type:
 .. code-block:: console